 - MoJack ZR Lawn Tractor Lift With 250-Pound Capacity—Smallest and Lightest

-Best Lawn Mower Lifts with Reviews + Guide
+Best Lawn Mower Jacks with Reviews and Buyers Guide

 Our best overall choice can handle a beast!
-While the average is 500 pounds of lift, this model can grapple with 750!
+While the average is 500 pounds of lift, this model can grapple with 750 pounds!
 It can raise models with wider wheels, too — up to 62 inches.
-This model is a workhorse, so if you have a serious, professional mower, then this could be the best lift for you.
+This model is a workhorse, so if you have a serious, professional zero turn mower, then this could be the best lift for you.

 However, its ability to lift also means it’s heavier.
 To compensate for its 750-pound capacity, the weight of the unit is over 100 pounds.
 This can make it difficult during the initial setup, but the rugged, all-terrain wheels allow for easy movability.

 As with other models, you can opt to turn its crank by hand or by drill.
 Since you can lift even more weight with this model, it’s even more important to use a high-quality drill to complete this task.

 For storage, it doesn’t just lay flat — it comes apart simply into separate pieces that you can then hang on a wall.
 Customers report that the threaded bolts that allow this disassembly can become loose, so checking the unit before raising a mower is extremely important.
 Reassembling can take time, which can slow down your maintenance work, as opposed to a model that might just lay flat during storage, like the MoJack XT.

 You can also purchase an attachable workbench to hold your tools, which is a great option to keep your tools off the floor and within arms reach.
 We know how important it is to not keep getting up and down hunting for a specific wrench when knee-deep into a project.